 Check and replace food & water every twelve months.
 Consider stocking a two-week supply of food & water for prolonged emergencies such as a pandemic.

 In some emergencies, you may need to evacuate in a hurry.
-Everyone should have a packed getaway kit in an easily accessible place at home and at work which includes:
+Everyone should have a packed grab bag in an easily accessible place at home and at work which includes:

 - Torch and radio with spare batteries.